It's possible to change some n8n defaults using environment variables.

 How to set#

-Where you set these environment variables depends on how you are running n8n, via npm or Docker.
+Where you set these environment variables depends on how you are running n8n: with npm or Docker.

 export command as shown below:

-For Docker, you can set your desired environment variables in the
+For Docker, you can set your environment variables in the

 n8n: environment: element of your

 You can also configure n8n using a configuration file.

 Only define the values that need to be different from the default in your configuration file.
 You can use multiple files.
 For example, you can have a file with generic base settings, and files with specific values for different environments.